webix-hub/docs/data/desktop/grouplist.md

 {"id":3,"title":"The Godfather: Part II","year":"1974","rank":"3"}
 ~~~

-Grouplist templating differs from that of other data-containing components.
+GroupList templating differs from that of other data-containing components.
 There are three properties to observe hierarchy:

 - **templateItem** - defined data that will be presented in the normal data record (that is at the end of hierarchical ladder);
 - **templateGroup** - defines data that will be presented in group header in the collapsed state;